Skip to Main Content

 IEEE Style Guidelines

 Do not cite AI-generated content unless directed by a publisher, instructor, or supervisor.
-Such content is typically considered “private communication” or “non-recoverable material,” so is not provided with a citation number and it should not be included in the references.
+Such content is typically considered “private communication” or “non-recoverable material,” so it is not provided with a citation number and should not be included in the references.

 In-text Citation